truenas/documentation/content/_includes/TNHardwareGuide.md

 ### Storage Device Burn-In

 Spinning disk hard drives have moving parts that are highly sensitive to shock and vibration and wear out with use.
-Consider pre-flighting every storage device before putting it into production.
+Consider pre-flighting every storage device before putting it into production, especially:

 * Start a long HDD self-test (`smartctl -t long /dev/`), and after the test completes (could take 12+ hrs)
 * Check the results (`smartctl -a /dev/`)